ongeraivyk/alx-airbnb-database/database-adv-script/README.md

   - INNER JOIN → bookings + users
   - LEFT JOIN → properties + reviews
   - FULL OUTER JOIN → users + bookings
+# Task 1: Practice Subqueries

+This directory contains SQL queries that demonstrate:
+- A non-correlated subquery to find properties with an average rating above 4.0.
+- A correlated subquery to find users who have made more than 3 bookings.

+File included:
+- subqueries.sql